Is Man of Steel really more powerful than a locomotive?

 I loved Laurence Fishburne’s portrayal of Perry White and although I did like Cavill’s acting, I dislike having a Brit represent “Truth, Justice and the American Way.”

 I’m sad there’s no John Williams theme song included in this adaption, but I’m incredibly thankful there’s no Lex Luthor in this film, who is way too overused as a character in the Superman franchise.
-After making $662 million in worldwide box office, the Man of Steel sequel will be made faster than a speeding bullet, featuring Batman (Ben Affleck) and Wonder Woman (Gal Gadot), currently slated to open on July 17, 2015.
+After making $662 million at the worldwide box office, the Man of Steel sequel will be made faster than a speeding bullet, featuring Batman (Ben Affleck) and Wonder Woman (Gal Gadot), currently slated to open on July 17, 2015.

 Batman Vs. Superman‘s box office is expected to really go up, up and away!